troclaux/notes/aws.md

 ## Forecast (out-of-scope)

-> fully managed service that uses ML to deliver highly accurate forecasts
+> fully-managed service that uses ML to deliver highly accurate forecasts

 - example scenario: predict the future sales of a raincoat
 - use cases